Links on Android Authority may earn us a commission. Learn more.

 These PS5 launch games are beefy and full of great content.
 The released games should entertain gamers for a good bit while waiting for the next round of titles to hit the market.

 Between the launch games and the games offered through their subscription services, PlayStation and Xbox are pretty evenly matched.
-Xbox has a leg up with the games offered through Xbox Game Pass, while Sony has much better exclusives at launch.
+Xbox has a leg up with the games offered through Xbox Game Pass, while Sony has much better exclusives so far.

-The games listed above don’t include all the third-party titles that will be available to play on the PS5 as well.
-A few of the biggest that are expected to release in 2021 include Far Cry 6, Resident Evil Village, and Hitman 3.
+The games listed above don’t include all the third-party titles that you can play on the PS5 as well.
+As of right now, a few of the biggest third-party games you can explore include Hitman 3 and Resident Evil Village.
+Then, Far Cry 6 is still slated to release in 2021.

 Plus, with PlayStation Now, you can play a lot of PS2 and PS3 games as well.
 Most gamers will likely be drawn to the PS4 game library, but still, it’s great to have options.
 It’s worth noting that this is a great generation for getting into console games for the first time.
 You not only get next-gen games but past favorites too.